-Recently I found out that I am going to be a first time Grandma (I’ve just adopted Bob’s grandchildren, but this is my first.), with my son and daughter-in-law, to a little baby girl.
-They are professionals and the child will want for nothing.
-For that matter, it is almost impossible to buy something for them, so I have gotten stuck just giving them gift cards which seem so impersonal and just promotes consumerism.
+Recently I found out that I am going to be a first time Grandma, to a little baby girl.
+Her parents are professionals, and the child will want for nothing.
+For that matter, it is almost impossible to buy gifts for them, so I have gotten stuck just giving them gift cards which seem so impersonal and just promotes consumerism.

 What do you give a child that has everything they need and most of what they want?
 I’ve thought about this and decided that a troy ounce of silver in the form of a coin on birthdays and appropriate holidays will probably be the best thing that I can give both my children and my soon to be grandchild.

-4. Prepping the Family: Lastly it is an effort to prep the family.
+- Prepping the Family: Lastly it is an effort to prep the family.
 The parents will not take those coins.
 BUT, what if something horrible does happen – We pray not, but we all know it could happen.
 My son and daughter-in-law do not believe that anything can ever happen to our current society – end of conversation.
-Those “dumb coins that Grandma sends…” could someday put food in the belly of their family – just sayin’…
+Those “dumb coins that Grandma sends…” could someday put food in the belly of their family.

 The best you can give them is a unique you engaged in their lives sharing what makes you tick.
 Instill in them hope to go beyond their mistakes and keep going.

 Well with your first granddaughter on the way, we will not be seeing as much of you as we would want.
 Congratulations.